Fred Mannering: Early life and education

 Mannering was born in 1954 (November) in Pittsburgh, Pennsylvania.
-He graduated from suburban Pittsburgh's South Fayette High School, received his B.S. degree from the University of Saskatchewan, M.S. degree from Purdue University, and Ph.D. from the Massachusetts Institute of Technology where his doctoral committee consisted of Clifford Winston (advisor), Daniel McFadden (2000 Nobel Prize laureate in Economics) and Ann Fetter Friedlaender.
+He attended suburban Pittsburgh's South Fayette High School, received his B.S. degree in Engineering from the University of Saskatchewan, M.S. degree from Purdue University, and Ph.D. in Engineering from the Massachusetts Institute of Technology where his doctoral committee consisted of Clifford Winston (advisor), Daniel McFadden (Nobel Prize laureate in Economics in 2000) and Ann Fetter Friedlaender.

 Career

-Mannering is currently a Professor of Civil and Environmental Engineering (with a courtesy appointment in Economics) and Executive Director of the Center for Urban Transportation Research at the University of South Florida.
-He previously held academic positions as Head of Civil Engineering and later as the Charles Pankow Professor at Purdue University.
-Prior to joining Purdue University, he was a Professor and Chair of Civil and Environmental Engineering at the University of Washington and an Assistant Professor at the Pennsylvania State University.
+Mannering is currently a professor of civil and environmental engineering (with a courtesy appointment in economics) and executive director of the Center for Urban Transportation Research at the University of South Florida.
+He previously held academic positions as head of civil engineering and later as the Charles Pankow Professor at Purdue University.
+Prior to joining Purdue University, he was a professor and chair of civil and environmental engineering at the University of Washington and an assistant professor at the Pennsylvania State University.